 Day 1 - Arriving in Belfast

 The best way to arrive in Northern Ireland for your week-long vacation is to fly directly into Belfast International Airport you will arrive during the day and have enough time to pick up your rental car and make your way to Northern Ireland's capital city, Belfast.
 The airport is actually located near Lough Neagh and you should expect at least thirty minutes drive to the city.
 Have a look around the city center and maybe enjoy a drink in style at the historic Crown Liquor Saloon.
 Plan for an early night in order to rest up for the true Irish vacation to come.Continue to 2 of 7 below.

 02 of 07

 Day Two - Drive the Coast Road to the Giant's Causeway

 Start early from Belfast and take the winding coastal road up north.
 You will soon reach Carrickfergus with its magnificent medieval castle.
 Carry on northwards via Larne, following the A2 to Bushmills and the Giant's Causeway, one of Ireland's most important sights.
 When you arrive it is time to stretch your legs.
 You have the option to take the Cliff Walk and enjoy the view of the Causeway and (if you are lucky) the Scottish coast to the Northwest.
-Or stroll down to the Causeway proper, a bus will take you back up again to the visitor centre if you can't face the steep road back up or (even worse) the hundreds of steps up to the Cliff Walk.
+Or stroll down to the Causeway proper, a bus will take you back up again to the visitor center if you can't face the steep road back up or (even worse) the hundreds of steps up to the Cliff Walk.
 If you have some time drive to the Old Bushmills Distillery, tours are offered every day.
 Spend the night in or near Bushmills in a B&B or book ahead to stay at the classic Causeway Hotel, overlooking the 40,000 basalt columns that make up this must-see natural wonder.Continue to 3 of 7 below.

 03 of 07

 Day Three - Tour the Antrim Coast to Derry